AlanLuu/lox-go/README.md

 # Differences from Lox
 - Concatenating a string with another data type will convert that type into a string and concatenate them together
+- Integers and floats are distinct types in this implementation of Lox
+    - Integers are signed 64-bit values and floats are double-precision floating-point values
+    - A binary operation on an integer and float converts the integer into a float before performing the specified operation
+    - The `/` operation on two integers converts both operands to floats before performing the division.
+If the result of the division can be represented as an integer, the final result is an integer, otherwise it is a float
+    - The `**` operation on two integers converts both operands to floats before performing the exponentiation.
+After the operation, the result of the exponentiation is converted into an integer, which is used as the final result
 - The following additional operations are supported in this implementation of Lox:
     - `a % b`, which returns the remainder of two numbers `a` and `b`
     - `a ** b`, which returns `a` raised to the power of `b`, where `a` and `b` are numbers